top-comengineer/wcvendors/readme.txt

 == Announcements ==

-* We are compatible with WordPress 5.0 - But please be sure to check everything on a staging server before upgrading !
+* Want to know how vendors get paid?
+Be sure to read our <a href="https://www.wcvendors.com/2018/05/payments-explained/?utm_campaign=annoucements?utm_source=wporg">Payments Explained</a> article available on our website, solutions including Stripe, Paypal, Mangopay and more are available.
 * The plugin name has been updated.
 It is now called WC Vendors Marketplace. <a href="www.wcvendors.com/2018/07/wc-vendors-marketplace/?utm_campaign=annoucements?utm_source=wporg"">Read about it here</a>.
 * Questions about GDPR and WC Vendors Marketplace?
 Please read our recent blog post <a href="https://www.wcvendors.com/2018/05/gdpr-and-wc-vendors/?utm_campaign=announcements?utm_source=wporg">GDPR and WC Vendors</a>.
-* Please read our recent blog post <a href="https://www.wcvendors.com/2018/05/payments-explained/?utm_campaign=announcements?utm_source=wporg">Payments Explained</a> for solutions to your vendor commission payments.
-Including Stripe, Paypal and others.
+* Please read our recent blog post <a href="https://www.wcvendors.com/2018/05/payments-explained/?utm_campaign=announcements?utm_source=wporg">Payments Explained</a> for
-* WC Vendors 2.0 is a major update, this will affect some stores using other WC Vendors integrations.
-* PayPal has deprecated Adaptive Payments as of September 1st 2017.
-This will soon cease to function.
-We provide an instant payment solution via our <a href="https://www.wcvendors.com/product/wc-vendors-pro/?utm_campaign=annoucements?utm_source=wporg">Stripe Gateway</a> however there are 3rd party extensions from MangoPay and Escrow that also provide vendor commission payouts.

 == Features ==